 Deodorants are substances applied to the body to eliminate body odor caused by the bacterial breakdown of perspiration A subgroup of deodorants, antiperspirants, prevent odor and reduce sweat produced by parts of the body.
 Antiperspirants are typically applied to the underarms, while deodorants may also be used on feet and other areas in the form of body sprays.

-allergic to aluminium and may experience contact dermatitis when exposed to aluminium containing deodorants.
+A small percentage of people are allergic to aluminium and may experience contact dermatitis when exposed to aluminium containing deodorants.

 The use of aluminium-containing antiperspirants has been linked with the systemic accumulation of aluminium which increases the risk of Alzheimer's disease